supremeimposter/My-Vault/GATE/Guidelines to GATE-CS.md

 - the order of instructions (the order of operations in a process) cannot be scheduled differently.
 It has to be in the same order or else the computation is itself wrong.
 - I/O overlapping will be mentioned in the question (there are many io devices in a computer but only one cpu in a uniprocessor computer).

 - When a process is waiting for I/O, it is in waiting state, after I/O is over, it goes to the ready queue.
+It cannot quickly enter the running queue as other process might be running.
 - Like transactions, the order of execution of instruction in each of the process will never change.
 - Critical section problems questions are about checking whether the given code is satisfying the requirements or not, so check all the possible inputs for uninitialized shared variables.
 - Look for semicolon at the end of while loops in critical section problems.
 - Initial setup of Bounded waiting is one process is in CS and one more process is in waiting area.
 Because this is essential to prove that the same process does not re-enter immediately while there are process waiting in the entry section.
 If there are no processes in the waiting area, then it can enter the CS.